1. Game of Thrones (2011 - 2019)

 8. Ryan's Daughter (1970)

 A romantic drama set in 1916.
 It tells the tale of a married Irish woman who has an affair with a British soldier.
-The movie was shot mainly on the Dingle peninsula in Kerry, with a famous scene occurring on the beach between Slea Head and Dunmore Head.
+The movie was shot mainly on the spectalcular Dingle peninsula in Kerry, with a famous scene occurring on the beach between Slea Head and Dunmore Head.
+Vagabond and Driftwood tours to the south west of Ireland spend 2 nights in Dingle, giving you plenty of time to explore this beautiful part of Ireland.

 9. The Quiet Man (1952)